christinaperrier/christinaperrier.github.io/README.md

 <img src="https://github.com/christinaperrier/christinaperrier.github.io/blob/main/image.jpg?raw=true" width="600" height="800" />

+# Lehigh University Fall 2019 Student Profile
 Here is a graphic I made to show where [Fall 2019 undergraduate Lehigh students](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2019.pdf) are from.

 <img src="https://github.com/christinaperrier/christinaperrier.github.io/blob/main/Add%20a%20subheading.png?raw=true" width="600" height="800" />

+# Powered by Plants: The Rise of Non-Dairy Milk
 As someone who has a lactose intolerance and loves the environment, I am passionate about non-dairy milks -- oat is my favorite!
-I was curious to see what the global market is for these dairy alternatives, as well as the statistics behind their consumption in America.
-I made a poster depicting data I found about plant-based milks, accompanied by some statistics on the detriments cow milk has on the environment to incentivize viewers to go non-dairy if they haven't already!
+I was curious to see what the global market is for these dairy alternatives, as well as the statistics behind their consumption in America, such as the percentage of Americans who have tried non-dairy milks, how many Americans drink non-dairy milk regurlarly, non-dairy milk preferences and reasons why people drink non-dairy milk.
+I made a poster depicting data I found about plant-based milks, most of which came from [Forbes Business Insights](https://www.forbes.com/sites/briankateman/2019/08/19/non-dairy-milk-alternatives-are-experiencing-a-holy-cow-moment/?sh=111fcb7f4c44).
+I also included statistics on the detriments cow milk has on the environment to incentivize viewers to go non-dairy if they haven't already!

 <img src="https://github.com/christinaperrier/christinaperrier.github.io/blob/main/The%20Rise%20of%20Non-Dairy%20Milk.png?raw=true" width="600" height="800" />